chromium/chromium/docs/updater/functional_spec.md

 Multiple events associated with an update session are bundled together into a single request.

-## Downloading
+### Downloading
 There could be multiple URLs for a given application payload.
 The URLs are tried in the order they are returned in the update response.

-The integrity and authenticity of the payload is verified.
+The integrity of the payload is verified.

 There is no download cache.
 Payloads are re-downloaded for applications which fail to install.